Claim: Photograph shows a baby hippo and a giant tortoise who became friends in captivity.

 “The hippo is a young baby, he was left at a very tender age and by nature, hippos are social animals that like to stay with their mothers for four years,” he explained.
 In 2002, a barren Kenyan lioness made several

 attempts to play mother to baby antelopes, one of which ended with a rival lion making a meal out of the calf.

-Origins: The above-quoted account, which has been circulated widely on the Internet, is but one of the many news articles about this unusual pair.
-Bereaved by the forces of nature and discovered by wildlife rangers near certain death in the Indian Ocean off Malindi, the one-year-old male hippo calf dubbed Owen was on 27 December 2004 placed in Haller Park, a wildlife sanctuary in the coastal city of Mombassa,
+Origins: The above-quoted account, which was circulated widely on the Internet in 2005, is but one of the many news articles about this unusual pair.
+Bereaved by the forces of nature and discovered by wildlife rangers near certain death in the Indian Ocean off Malindi, the one-year-old male hippo calf dubbed Owen was on

 Oscar-winning special-effects maven John Dykstra is set to make his directing debut on “Tortoise and Hippo,” a film inspired by a photo that circulated following the Asian tsunami.